 specialized and detailed forecasts are provided, when needed, to

 aid in managing wildfires and conducting prescribed burns.

 Unfortunately, the leading cause of wildfires in Kentucky is arson.

-Statewide, more than 60 percent of all wildfires are set by arsonists.
+Statewide, nearly 63 percent of all wildfires are set by arsonists.

 The thoughtless acts of arsonists not only damage forests, watersheds,

 and wildlife habitat, but they also pose a direct threat to you and

 Help fire and law enforcement authorities catch arsonists by